 Remember the beneficiaries cannot demand monies from the trustees.
 The trustees can access the trust fund at any point in time for the benefit of any of the beneficiaries.

 What inheritance tax is payable when using an EPT?

-None.
-As the settlor is non UK domiciled when he/she sets the trust up and is placing excluded property within the trust, it is NOT subject to UK IHT.
+None, as the settlor is non UK domiciled when he/she transfers excluded property to the trust.
 There is no chargeable lifetime transfer (CLT) as the transfer is exempt under the excluded property rules.

 The assets of the trust will not form part of the settlor’s estate on death nor the beneficiaries as long as they remain within the trust.
 The trust fund must continue to hold excluded property.

 Once the client has acquired a domicile of choice within the UK or is deemed domicile by HMRC, they should not top up the bond within the trust or add any further assets to the trust.
 The settlor must be domiciled outside the UK “at the time the property became comprised in the settlement”.